 for more information.

-Please report any sick or injured birds to the City of Belmont or the Department of Parks & Wildlife's WILDCARE Helpline on 9474 9055.
+Please report any sick or injured birds to the City of Belmont or the Department of Biodiversity, Conservation and Attraction's WILDCARE Helpline on 9474 9055.
 The Helpline operates 24 hours a day, seven days a week to provide immediate assistance for sick, injured or orphaned native animals.

 If you feel a swooping magpie has become a danger to people, it can be reported to the Wildcare Helpline on 9474 9055.